 Objective 8.
 Recognize and Respect Indigenous Peoples’ Rights.
 To recognize and respect Indigenous Peoples’ rights and traditional knowledge.

 Performance Measure 8.1.
-Program Participants shall recognize and respect Indigenous Peoples’ rights.
+Certified Organizations shall recognize and respect Indigenous Peoples’ rights.

 Indicators:

-Program Participants will provide a written policy acknowledging a commitment to recognize and respect the rights of Indigenous Peoples
+Certified Organizations shall develop and implement a written policy acknowledging a commitment to recognize and respect the rights of Indigenous Peoples.
+This policy shall provide reference to a program that includes:

+a. use of available resources and information to identify the Indigenous Peoples whose rights may be affected by the Certified Organization’s forest management activities.

+b. recognition of the established framework of legal, customary and traditional rights such as outlined in:

+i. the UN Declaration on the Rights of Indigenous Peoples

+ii. federal, provincial and state laws and regulations

+iii. treaties, agreements or other constructive arrangements between governments and Indigenous Peoples.

+c. appropriate training of personnel and contractors so that the Certified Organization is competent to fulfill their responsibilities under Objective 8 of the Forest Management Standard.

+The written policy shall be publicly available.

 Performance Measure 8.2.
-Program Participants with forest management responsibilities on public lands shall confer with affected Indigenous Peoples with respect to sustainable forest management practices.
+Certified Organizations with forest management responsibilities on public lands shall confer with Indigenous Peoples whose rights may be affected by the Certified Organization’s forest management practices.

 Indicator:

-1. Program that includes communicating with affected Indigenous Peoples to enable Program Participants to:
+1. Program that includes communicating with affected Indigenous Peoples to enable Certified Organizations to:

 a. understand and respect traditional forest-related knowledge;